The best self-defense is to make yourself aware. Use these basic safety tips to help save your own life.

 10. Self-Defense Advice for Women: Don’t Make Yourself a Target

 Wearing flashy jewelry (you have something valuable to steal), wearing restrictive clothing (unable to run or defend yourself), carrying more than you can manage, not paying attention to what’s going on around you, leaving valuables in plain sight, leaving your garage open, flashing money (best not to show everything in your wallet when trying to pay) are all ways to make yourself a target.

-Hold yourself confidently, act wisely, don’t be a target.
+Hold yourself confidently, act wisely, and don’t be a target.

 Last thoughts: Consider Taking a class

 Whether it’s a personal self-defense class or something a little more involved like a martial art or Krav Maga, take a class from your local Y or attend a seminar by the local police force.
 They can show you a few moves to help you defend yourself, if necessary.
-When I took mine, our instructor emphasized – go for the soft spots.
+When I took mine, our instructor emphasized – going for the soft spots.
 Use your fingers in their eyes, your hands/elbows/knees/feet in their crotch, your fingers in their throat – bite their noses and ears.
 Do anything you can to get a window of opportunity to run away.

 That is your goal – get away and get help!